openstack/kolla/doc/vagrant-dev-env.rst

 On Ubuntu 14.04 it is as easy as::

-    sudo apt-get -y install vagrant ruby-dev ruby-libvirt python-libvirt libvirt-dev nfs-kernel-server
+    sudo apt-get install vagrant ruby-dev ruby-libvirt python-libvirt libvirt-dev nfs-kernel-server

 **Note:** Many distros ship outdated versions of Vagrant by default.
 When in doubt, always install the latest from the downloads page above.

-Next install the hostmanager plugin so all hosts are recorded in /etc/hosts (inside each vm)::
+Next install the hostmanager plugin so all hosts are recorded in ``/etc/hosts`` (inside each vm)::

     vagrant plugin install vagrant-hostmanager